aavilaherrera/novelgenesto/README.md

 This package accompanies the manuscript NOVELGENES_TITLE_HERE.
-It includes functions used to clean, filter, and analyze data for associations between FUnkSFAM presence and subject metadata in the manuscript.
+It includes functions used to clean, filter, and analyze data for associations between FUnkSFAM presence and environmental metadata in the manuscript.
 See the [vignette](./novelgenesto/vignettes/example-run.md) for an example.

 ## Install